 Previously, Kelley was Senior Vice President, Program Planning & Scheduling since August 2012.
 Prior to that, she was Vice President, Program Planning & Scheduling since April 2010, playing a role in many of the Network’s successful scheduling moves.
 Previously, she served as a director in the department since May 2007.
 In that time, Kelley has also worked with The CW and will continue in that capacity.

 Kelley moved into the scheduling department in 2003 as a coordinator, working with the department to schedule series, movies and specials for CBS and UPN.
 She was promoted to manager in February 2006.
 She began her career as an intern in the CBS research department in 2001, and in 2002 she was named a research analyst.

 Kelley is a graduate of USC with a Bachelor of Arts in East Asian languages and cultures and also has an M.A. in communication management from USC’s Annenberg School of Communication.
-She serves on the board of the USC Annenberg School of Communication Alumni Advisory and is a member of the USC Society of Trojan Women.
+She serves on the board of the USC Annenberg School of Communication Alumni Advisory and is a member of the USC Trojan Women’s Network.